-First year graduate level measure theory is desirable and some knowledge of partial differential equations will be helpful.
+First year graduate level measure theory is desirable and some knowledge of partial differential equations (at the level of Math 516) will be helpful.

 Evaluation:

 The instructional format for the course will consist of lectures of 3 hours per week.